Kentucky Derby: Mage crosses finish 1st amid drama, deaths

 Hall of Fame trainer Bob Baffert, a two-time Triple Crown winner, is nearing the end of a two-year ban issued by Churchill Downs Inc. One of his horses, Medina Spirit, crossed the finish line first in the 2021 Derby and failed a post-race drug test.
 The horse was disqualified and Baffert was punished.

 In 2019, over 30 horse deaths occurred at California's Santa Anita racetrack, rattling the industry and leading to safety reforms.
 Kentucky Derby-winning trainer Rick Dutrow had his license revoked in 2011 for 10 years by New York officials.
 Regulators found syringes loaded with unauthorized medication in a desk in his barn.
-Dutrow re-opened his stable last month.
+Dutrow served his punishment and re-opened his stable last month.

-Forte had been the early 3-1 favorite; his absence reduces the field to 18 horses for the 1 1/4-mile race.

-Repole said veterinarians from the Kentucky Horse Racing Commission diagnosed Forte with a bruised foot.
-He said the colt had developed the bruise a few days ago.
-The colt stumbled during a workout Thursday, although trainer Todd Pletcher had downplayed it publicly.

 Four horses were scratched — Practical Move, Lord Miles, Continuar and Skinner — in recent days.
 Practical Move and Skinner had fevers, while Continuar wasn't in peak condition, according to his Japanese trainer.
 Lord Miles was Joseph's Derby horse.